MANAGEMENT AND ACCOUNTING WEB

 Chow, C. W. and P. D. Harrison.
 2002.
 Identifying meaningful and significant topics for research and publication: A sharing of experiences and insights by ‘influential’ accounting authors.
 Journal of Accounting Education 20(3): 183-203.

 Christenson, C. 1983.
 The methodology of positive accounting.
 The Accounting Review (January): 1-22.
-(JSTOR link).
 (Interesting controversy: Positive theory vs. normative theory.
 Positive accounting theory is concerned with why accounting is what it is, why accountants do what they do, and how this affects people and resources.
 Normative, or negative accounting theory is concerned with what ought to be.)

 Christensen, C. M. and M. E. Raynor.
 2003.
 Why hard-nosed executives should care about management theory.
 Harvard Business Review (September): 67-74.
 (Summary).